yiyun-chu/PoliticalMessagingAnalysis/README.md

 If you use this code or data in your research, please cite:

-> Yi-Yun Chu, Uttara M Ananthakrishnan, Ramayya Krishnan, and Ananya Sen.
-> **"A Data-Driven Assessment of Political Messaging: Experimental Evidence from the 2024 US Elections."** Available at SSRN 5057627 (2024).
+> Yi-Yun Chu, Uttara M Ananthakrishnan, Ramayya Krishnan, and Ananya Sen. A Data-Driven Assessment of Political Messaging: Experimental Evidence from the 2024 US Elections.
+Available at SSRN 5057627 (2024).